informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 We normally add tests in the very bottom of the protocol module, or in a separate module.

-Quint introduces runs that are can be used to express "happy paths" and tests.
+Quint introduces runs to express "happy paths" and tests.
 The above code shows a simple test `sendWithoutMintTest`.
 In this test, the action `init` runs first.
 If it evaluates to `true`, then the action `send(...)` is run.
 Since this action is composed with `fail()`, the action `send(...)` is expected to evaluate to `false`.

+Go ahead and see, whether this test goes through: